.Projects.

 The AIM-54 "Phoenix" Missile

 The Phoenix has a particular appeal to me based on time frame if nothing else.
 The days of the F-14 and AIM-54 happened to be the days of my high-school years and subsequent service in the US Marines.
-The missile really has a fascinating aesthetic quality and brings on all of the complex technological over-engineering that only the 80s could generate.
+The missile really has a fascinating aesthetic quality and brings on all of the complex technological engineering that only the 80s could generate.

 The Phoenix boasted advanced radar guidance and impressive range and speed, capable of engaging targets up to 100 nautical miles away and at altitudes exceeding 80,000 feet.
 While it was never used in combat, the missile served as a significant technological achievement and a deterrent throughout the Cold War, remaining in service until the retirement of the F-14 Tomcat in the early 2000s.